 How Byte Helps You

 Byte’s Aligner Program makes it easy to have a beautiful smile, without the hassle of surgery or braces.
 Byte connects you with dentists and provides a series of clear, BPA - free plastic aligners which gently apply pressure to your teeth.
 Through this process, the aligners carefully guide your teeth into a more beautiful smile.
 Aligners are designed for each stage of the straightening process, which typically lasts between 3 to 12 months.
 The information below assists you in your decision whether or not to use Byte’s straightening and optional whitening products, including the lasting benefits, potential difficulties and risks associated with this process.
 If you have questions or concerns, you should always feel free to contact the Byte’s customer care team.
 We are here to help you meet your goals.

 Byte offers a clear aligner made from BPA-Free plastic.
 Unlike traditional braces, Byte’s aligner trays are unlikely to gain attention due to their clear, thin, and light weight structure.
 The removable aligners allow you to eat, brush, and floss normally, and without the undesirable side effects of braces.
 In addition to overall better oral hygiene, the whitening system allows you to whiten the appearance of your teeth during your treatment.

 Byte Clear aligners are not appropriate for all customers, and may pose certain risks.
 These include possible:

-Allergic Reaction – It is possible for some patients to become allergic to the materials used to create your aligners.
+Allergic Reaction – It is possible for some customers to become allergic to the materials used to create your aligners.
 If you experience a reaction, please discontinue use and inform us and your primary care provider immediately.

 Black Triangles – Teeth which have been overlapped for long periods of time may be missing the gum tissue and when these teeth are aligned, a “black triangle” appears below the inter-proximal contact.